craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Traits/Traits - Training.md

 ## Finisher
 ###### REQ: 3EXP
 ''
-- During an Encounter, you gain +2
+- During an Encounter, you gain +2 to Attack Rolls against creatures that have one or more Wounds.

+## Healer
+###### REQ: 3EXP
+''
+- While it is your turn,